 I’m back into my daily routine of starting the morning with a 8:15 yoga class.
 Today I get to meet the owner of Jenstar, Jen herself.
 I’m invited to yet another tailgate for future home games and similarly to Brad and Sandy they have a Packers ambulance too.
 I will definitely pop by to catch up this coming Sunday morning.
 After practice I head back to the house for breakfast and then to the laundromat for washing.
-Then it’s time to get ready and meet Eric (Bears game) for tacos at Vintage Cantina in town.
-It’s good to hear that he’s moving back to Green Bay and I get to meet a couple of his mate’s too.
+Then it’s time to get ready and meet Eric from Bears game for tacos at Vintage Cantina in town.
+It’s good to hear that he’s moving back to Green Bay and I get to meet a couple of his mates too.
 The tacos are really good although the service is a bit slow.
 We spend around an hour or so catching up over lunch before I head back for a nap.
 Afterwards I start my planning for my visit to Bay Port (Pirates) High School on Thursday.
-I’m looking forward to visiting James Radish’s sociology class and teaching the students about Australian culture and stereotypes.
+I’m looking forward to dropping in on James Radish’s sociology classes and teaching the students about Australian culture and stereotypes.
 I find a decent online presentation on Australian culture and history to discuss and for the class to make notes then devise a student centred activity based on common stereotypes they Americans (and the rest of the world) have on Australia.
 I end up watching a Simpsons episode called Bart vs Australia which contains so many inaccurate stereotypes but is nevertheless really funny.
 I continue to work on my website leading into dinner time.
 It’s taking time as I need to work on both the desktop and mobile site separately.
 I like doing shopping when it’s not that busy so I visit one of the local supermarket’s just before they are closing for my weekly grocery visit.
 One of the highlights of my purchases is a bottle of Australian extra virgin olive oil which is on special offer at half price - I do love my bargains.
 I finish the evening by cancelling and rebooking some Southwest flights - I really like this airline because even with their discounted fares you can still change your flights with no additional fees - all you have to pay is the fare difference.
 So after the 49ers game in San Francisco at the end of November I’m heading back to the mid-west for Thanksgiving rather than going to Colorado and after the Cowboys game next month I’m heading to Alabama (Birmingham and Montgomery) and Atlanta to learn more about American Civil Rights.
 The Australian Civil Rights took place around the same time period and for both countries the struggle (both complicated and controversially) continues for racial equality.
 The only flight left for me to book for next month is to Dallas after the Badgers-Kent State game.
 Hopefully it’s a 11am start like the next two games in Madison so afterwards I can drive to Milwaukee and fly onto Dallas, arriving late Saturday night.
-The worst case scenario is that I fly the Sunday morning of the Packers-Cowboys game-there is an early morning flight from Milwaukee that is scheduled to arrive into Dallas six hours before the start - it worked for the Badgers-Bulls game in Tampa at the end of last month so fingers crossed if I’m on another day game journey again.
+The worst case scenario is that I fly the Sunday morning of the Packers-Cowboys game-there is an early morning flight from Milwaukee that is scheduled to arrive into Dallas six hours before the start - it worked for the Badgers-Bulls game in Tampa at the end of last month so fingers crossed if I’m on another game day journey again.

 Wednesday 18th September